 Caution: You must connect a separate wire to each speaker terminal as described in the following procedures.
-Only use a common ground wire or chassis ground if your auto sound system is wired for it.
+Unless your auto sound system's speakers use a common ground wire, do not use a common wire or chassis ground for speaker connections.